imjust10/firstTictactoe/README.md

 4. I added validation that checks if the number entered is 1-9 only and if the cell is not available.
 5. I also used javascript that checks if all data in an array exists in another array

-The flow will be: (Scenario player 1 already picked 1 and 2 cell, player 2 entered 4 and 5)
+Example: (Scenario player 1 already picked 1 and 2 cell, player 2 entered 4 and 5)
 1. Player 1 enter 3
 2. Validate if 3 is a number. if yes display accept the number else dont.
 3. System validates if is 3 exists in array enteredCell[1,2,4,5].
 If yes, display warning if no. push to enteredCell.
 [1,2,4,5,3]